BjornWilliams/DocsVersaTul/docs/source/display-attributes.rst

 1. ``IFormatter`` : Specifies the functionality provided by a Display formatter.
 2. ``IDisplayAnalyzer`` : Specifies the functionality provided by a Display analyzer.
 3. ``DisplayAttribute`` : Apply to a property in order to provide meta-data to the export engine for outputting data to files.
-4. ``DateFormatter`` : Represents the formatter for formatting dates.
+4. ``DateFormatter`` : Represents the formatter for formatting dates, this uses the standard date and time format specifiers.
 5. ``DecimalFormatter`` : Represents the formatter for formatting decimals.

 Functional Summary
 ------------------
 1. **Display(Name = "Newname")** : Apply to property to change property name on export.
 2. **Display(Decimal = 2)** : Apply to floating point properties to round property value on export.
-3. **Display(DateFormattingString = "D")** : Apply to DateTime property to format value on export.
+3. **Display(DateFormattingString = "D")** : Apply to DateTime properties to format value on export.

 Code Examples
 -------------

 .. code-block:: c#
     :caption: Display Attribute Usage
-    :emphasize-lines: 45,48,53
+    :emphasize-lines: 45, 48, 53

     class Order
     {